pergerch/GTT-DockerSession/PITCHME.md

 - Container images define the runtime environment
 - Containerized software will always run the same, regardless of the infrastructure
 - Isolated but lightweight since they don't require an OS per application
-- Available on Win & Linux, virtualizes Win & Linux (doesn't have to match)
+- Available on Win, Mac & Linux, virtualizes Win & Linux (doesn't have to match) - _side note: hybrid mode is in the making_

 ---